Denton County Court Records

 Justice of the Peace Courts

-Denton County operates six justice of the peace courts across the county, handling small claims, evictions, and debt cases.
-All justice courts maintain their own records.
-Locations include precincts in Denton, Frisco, Lewisville, Flower Mound, Cross Roads, and Carrollton, with contact details listed on the county courts page.
+Denton County runs six justice of the peace courts across the county, handling small claims, evictions, and debt cases.
+Each justice court keeps its own records.
+The courts are located in precincts spanning Denton, Frisco, Lewisville, Flower Mound, Cross Roads, and Carrollton — full contact details are listed on the county courts page.

 Denton County Family Court Records

-Denton County does not operate a standalone family court.
-Family law matters — including divorce, child custody, child support, paternity, adoption, protective orders, and termination of parental rights — are handled by judges within the county’s district courts.
-All ten district courts are located at 1450 East McKinney Street, Denton, TX 76209, and the District Clerk maintains all family law case records.
+Denton County does not have a standalone family court.
+Divorce, child custody, child support, paternity, adoption, protective orders, and termination of parental rights cases are all handled by judges within the county's district courts.
+All ten district courts sit at 1450 East McKinney Street, Denton, TX 76209, and the District Clerk maintains all family law case records.

 Searching Family Court Records

-Family case records can be searched through the Denton County Records Inquiry portal using party names, case numbers, or filing dates.
-While most family court case information is publicly viewable online, some records involving minors, adoption proceedings, or cases with sealing orders may be restricted.
+Family case records are searchable through the Denton County Records Inquiry portal by party names, case numbers, or filing dates.
+Most family court case information is publicly viewable online, but records involving minors, adoption proceedings, or cases with sealing orders may be restricted.

 Divorce Records

-Dissolution of marriage records from the Denton County district courts are maintained by the District Clerk.
-To obtain copies, complete the Records Request Form and provide the names of the parties, case number (if known), and the specific documents needed.
+Dissolution of marriage records from Denton County's district courts are kept by the District Clerk.
+To get copies, complete the Records Request Form and include the names of the parties, the case number if you have it, and the specific documents you need.
 Submit the form with applicable fees in person, by mail (P.O.
 Box 2146, Denton, TX 76202), by Fax: ((940) 349-5754), or by email (dcrecords@dentoncounty.gov).
 Processing typically takes several business days to two weeks.

 At the state level, the DSHS Vital Statistics Section maintains Texas divorce records from 1968 forward and offers a searchable marriage and divorce index.
-Verification letters (not substitutes for certified decrees) cost $20 and can be obtained by mailing a completed application form with a photocopy of valid ID to DSHS-VSS, P.O.
+Verification letters — which are not substitutes for certified decrees — cost $20 and can be ordered by mailing a completed application form with a photocopy of valid ID to DSHS-VSS, P.O.
 Box 12040, Austin, TX 78711-2040.

 Marriage Records

 The Denton County Clerk issues marriage licenses and maintains marriage records.
 Licenses are available at all six County Clerk locations Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Both applicants must be present.
-An online application can be submitted electronically in advance, though both parties must still appear in person within three days.
+Both applicants must appear in person.
+You can submit an online application in advance, but both parties must still show up in person within three days.

-A 72-hour waiting period applies after issuance (waived with a premarital education certificate).
+A 72-hour waiting period applies after the license is issued (waived with a premarital education certificate).
 The license is valid for 90 days and may be used anywhere in Texas.

-The County Clerk’s Online Marriage License Index allows free searching of marriages registered in Denton County.
+The County Clerk's Online Marriage License Index allows free searching of marriages registered in Denton County.
 Certified copies of a marriage license cost $16 plus $1 per page.
 Non-certified copies are $1 plus $1 per page.
-Requests can be submitted using the Marriage Record Copy Request Form.
+You can submit requests using the Marriage Record Copy Request Form.

 Birth and Death Records

-The County Clerk’s Office registers Denton County births and deaths.
-Applications for certified copies can be submitted online, by mail, or at any County Clerk location.
+The County Clerk's Office registers Denton County births and deaths.
+You can apply for certified copies online, by mail, or in person at any County Clerk location.
 Only individuals who meet the statutory qualifications — including the registrant, parents, spouse, siblings, grandparents, children, legal guardians, or authorized representatives — may obtain certified copies.

 Denton County Probate Court Records

-Denton County operates two statutory probate courts, both located at the same address.
-These courts have jurisdiction over the probate of wills, intestate succession, guardianships for incapacitated persons and minors, involuntary mental health commitments, eminent domain cases, and lawsuits involving a decedent’s estate or a ward’s interests.
+Denton County has two statutory probate courts, both sharing the same location.
+These courts handle the probate of wills, intestate succession, guardianships for incapacitated persons and minors, involuntary mental health commitments, eminent domain cases, and lawsuits involving a decedent's estate or a ward's interests.

 Probate Court No. 1